JohnRising/docs/docs/packages/bundler/install.md

 stackup-bundler start --mode private
 ```

-For a description on the CLI commands:
+For a description on the CLI commands and other supported [modes](./introduction#modes):

 ```bash
 stackup-bundler start --help